About Student Teaching (EDUC 650/655 or MUEP 680/685)

 If I student teach in a 13th term, do I have to pay tuition?

-If you student teach at Lawrence within a year after graduation (13th term), you do not have to pay tuition for the additional term, but you will have to pay a program fee of approximately $1,700.
+If you student teach at Lawrence or internationally within a year after graduation (13th term), you do not have to pay tuition for the additional term, but you will have to pay a program fee of approximately $1,715.
 If you student teach in Chicago, you must pay the program's tuition, which may differ from regular Lawrence tuition.
 Ask the department chair for more information.

 If I am a graduate of Lawrence or another university and then decide to seek teacher certification, must I pay full tuition?